CCD729/ccd729.github.io/_pages/projects.md

   </div>
 </div>
 <p style="color: rgb(100, 100, 100); margin-bottom: 0.4rem;">(Click image to expand)</p>
-A research project exploring the possibilities of large language models as an AI assistant that curates player progression in a roguelike setup based on playstyle instead of traditional randomization.
-The LLM receives a prompt with historical information like player stats and game state, then returns output which is parsed into upgrade options accompanying explanatory text.
-Screenshot above is an early version of the API response test.
+This R&D project aimed to explore the potential of large language models as a Game AI assistant in guiding and curating player progression within a dungeon RPG setting.
+This initiative seeks to replace traditional game UI, which relies heavily on numerical statistics.
+The LLM receives a prompt with historical information like player stats and game state, then returns output parsed into game instructions, player guidance dialogues, battle information, and other explanatory texts.
 <br><br>
-I studied OpenAI API to work with Unity C#, and implemented formatted instructions and parser to fit GPT-4.
-Because GPT-4 showed great potential in context analyzing capabilities, I decided to assemble a team and we are now working on a roguelike game with GPT taking over several parts of the game systems towards a playable demo by the end of year.
+I designed and prototyped a basic RPG player stats framework and set up AI prompt standards.
+Then, I studied OpenAI API and implemented formatted instructions and parser in Unity C# to fit GPT-4 so the AI feedback loop can adapt to battle and exploration situations.
+<br><br>
+Initially, my focus was on integrating the AI assistant system-wide.
+However, the team later pivoted towards emphasizing narrative elements after evaluating the capabilities of traditional game AI and weighing the costs associated with AI-generated content.
+Throughout the trial and error process of testing AI prompts, GPT-4 demonstrated remarkable capabilities in context analysis.
+I believe this integration pattern can enhance the narrative with AI curation and potentially help increase replayability.

 ## [THE FORSAKEN SCIENCE](https://steamcommunity.com/sharedfiles/filedetails/?id=2949491278) (Portal 2 Map)